Saturday, January 13, 2018

 Whistling In The Dark is set in a suburb of Liverpool, England during the period from the fall of 1940 to the spring of 1941.
 It follows a small community of neighbours as they struggle to cope with the nighttime bombing of the docks of Liverpool, the rationing of food and goods and the appearance of a mysterious stranger.

 Liverpool was a major port located on the northwest coast of England, where the River Mersey meets the Irish Sea.
 With its strategic location, docks which were used by the Royal Navy and the many industries, Liverpool was recognized as a key port by Hitler.
-As a result the city became the second most bombed after London, during the Blitz, suffering many casualities.
+As a result, the city became the second most bombed after London, during the Blitz, suffering many causalities.
 The first bombing raid occurred in August of 1940, and continued throughout the autumn of 1940.

 Joan Armitage lives in a suburb of Liverpool with her mom, her seventeen-year-old sister Audrey, her brother Brian and a younger sister Judy.
 Joan's father, who was a wireless operator on an oil tanker in the Merchant Navy was lost at sea.
 Audrey's beau, Dai Davies is also serving in the Merchant Navy helping bring food and supplies to England.
 Audrey worries about Dai and each short leave he's granted is time for them to quickly see one another.
 Many families have lost a father or a brother so they understand the fear.

-As Joan is working on her french homework one evening in the sitting room she hears a faint low whistle and then sees "the dark shape of a man looking in at her."
+As Joan is working on her French homework one evening in the sitting room, she hears a faint low whistle and then sees "the dark shape of a man looking in at her."
 Terrified, Joan opens the door to see Brian arriving home on his bike from grammar school.
 They immediately lock the back door and when Mum arrives home, she and Brian search the garden and surrounding bushes without luck.

 Besides school, Joan goes to the teenage hops at the youth club and to the cinema, usually the Queensway Cinema to see American movies.
 These movies offer her "a glimpse of heaven compared with the chilly reality of the blackout and endless queues for the meager family meat ration..."
 She also does youth-service work with Ross Jenks and Derek Williams, collecting salvage for the war effort.
 One afternoon on their way to look for salvage they decide to stop at the old Royal Hotel which is now used to house evacuee children from the risky areas of Liverpool.
 The hotel is run by volunteers from the Women's Voluntary Services (WVS).
 A few of the children tell Joan and the boys that they believe the hotel is haunted because they hear footsteps at night and strange noises coming from the attic.

 When Joan returns hope she finds Captain Ronnie Harper Jones, who is stationed with the Army Catering Corps paying her mother a visit.
 Although Joan doesn't like Ronnie who she thinks is "on the oily side", she does like the parcels of food he brings for them.
 Joan's mother insists that she attend the charity dinner dance in aid of the Red Cross at the golf club; Ronnie is taking her mother, which does not make Joan happy.
 Both Audrey and Brian also don't like Ronnie.
 Before Ronnie leaves, two army men arrive to question Mrs. Armitage about whether they've seen anyone suspicious lurking around.
 They inform the family that a Polish refugee with the Pioneer Corps has deserted.
-Although she remembers the earlier siting of the man around their home, Mrs. Armitage lies to the army men, later telling Joan that she doesn't know the circumstances and if the stranger is the Polish man she wants him to have a chance to get away as incarceration in the Military Prison is terrible.
+Although she remembers the earlier sighting of the man around their home, Mrs. Armitage lies to the army men.
+She later tells Joan that she doesn't know the circumstances and if the stranger is the Polish man, she wants him to have a chance to get away as incarceration in the Military Prison is terrible.

 As the Blitz in Liverpool intensifies, Joan finds the frightening bombing raids to be one of many situations to be overcome.
 The annoying visits of Captain Harper Jones lead to an upsetting decision by Joan's mother.
 The discovery by Derek and Ross of a hidden cache of blackmarket foodstuffs result in a serious accident and the uncovering of a local blackmarket ring that brings down a highly respected resident.
 Added to this is the reappearance of the mysterious stranger whose presence complicates life for Joan and her family.